DIY a Wedding Collage With Instagram Photos

-It's important to think of instagram more in terms of a social media application than photo editing software since it's designed with the former idea in mind.
-I've used a ton of photo apps over the years and instagram remains my favorite and the easiest to use (in my opinion).
+It's important to think of Instagram more in terms of a social media application than photo-editing software because it was designed with the former idea in mind.
+I've used a ton of photo apps over the years, and Instagram remains my favorite and the easiest to use (in my opinion).
 The application is very straight forward and there aren't a lot of bells, whistles, or options.
-If you hate using confusing apps like I do but want to use instagram, I'd urge you to try it.
+If you hate using confusing apps like I do but want to use Instagram, I'd urge you to try it.
 After all, it's free and I promise it's not overwhelming.
 For this project, I applied the filter "earlybird" because I love its vintage glow and charming border.

 - Put your phone in "Airplane Mode."

 - Open Instagram and apply borders and or filters.

 Your photo should have a failure message next to it but it will be saved on your phone images.
 If you're having difficulty locating your photo, check all of your photo folders on your phone, especially your Instagram file.
 Your failed Instagram upload should have a circular arrow and an "x" next to it.
 Tapping the first button will "retry" posting your photo (although it won't as long as it's in airplane mode).
 Tapping the "x" will remove the new photo from your upload queue.
 Leaving it there, it will most likely post as soon as airplane mode is turned off and you're connected to the internet again.
 If you don't want it to post and show up in your feed, be sure to tap "x" to delete it as soon as you see it has been saved to your photo collection on your phone.